The UK Civil Aviation Authority understands the acute impact that Coronavirus is having on the industry, as well as those with upcoming travel plans.

 Refund Credit Notes should:

-If you are concerned about travelling, please speak to your travel company and regularly monitor the Government's travel advice.
+If you are concerned about travelling or are no longer able to due to the impact of the quarantine requirements, please speak to your travel company and regularly monitor the Government's travel advice.

 Advice on travel insurance is available from The Association of British Insurers.